Spireblight/Spireblight/README.md

 ## Running the client

 The client side should run `client.py`.
 Client only needs the `aiohttp` library.
-The client configuration needs the following to be set:
+The client configuration needs to be in `client-config.yml`, and it will be automatically created with empty values on first startup.
+It needs at minimum the following to be set:

-- `spire.steamdir`
+- `spiredir`
-- `server.url`
+- `server_url`
-- `server.secret`
+- `secret`

 ## Syncing Run Data